Contents of Article

 NOTE: Although they are always segregated into four quarters, these months may vary based on the country and their sport and academic selection years.

-Youth athletes born in quartiles 1 and 2 hold, in general, a distinct advantage over their later-born peers.
-This becomes more evident during the timing of Peak Height Velocity and Peak Weight Velocity in males and females, where skeletal and biological adaptation allows the individual to reach maturity sooner, where enhanced morphology (muscle size, strength and aerobic capacity) increases the likelihood of selection .
+Youth athletes born in quartiles 1 and 2 generally have a distinct advantage over their later-born peers.
+This becomes more evident during the timing of Peak Height Velocity and Peak Weight Velocity in males and females, where skeletal and biological adaptation allows the individual to reach maturity sooner, where enhanced morphology (muscle size, strength and aerobic capacity) increases the likelihood of selection (6).
 This has recently been shown in a local community rugby team, where those who were born in the earlier quartiles were still participating in their sport through the typical onset of maturation compared to those born in the later quartiles (See Figure 2).
-This graph demonstrates that whilst participation numbers remain balanced prior to the onset of maturation, there is also a sudden dropout rate in younger athletes (those born in quartiles 3 and 4) once the onset of maturation is reached (at approximately 13 years of age).
+Figure 2 demonstrates that whilst participation numbers remain balanced prior to the onset of maturation, there is also a sudden dropout rate in younger athletes (those born in quartiles 3 and 4) once the onset of maturation is reached (at approximately 13 years of age).

-How should the Relative Age Effect influence practice?
+How should the relative age effect influence training?

-Future research should look to investigate the prevalence of a relative age effect in youth sport, with the aims to address:
+Future research should look to investigate the prevalence of a relative age effect in youth sport, with the aim to address:

 - How can coaches constrain an environment to support those born in the early and late quartiles?